ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/indicatorToIndicatorAssociations.rst

     }

 .. note::
-    If your System Administrator created a **custom** association where Address Indicators are the primary Indicator type and ASN Indicators are the non-primary Indicator type, then the two Indicators will be associated and no error will be returned.
+    In this example, the two Indicators would be associated and no error would be returned only if your System Administrator created a custom association where Address Indicators are the primary Indicator type and ASN Indicators are the non-primary Indicator type.

 Manage an Indicator's Indicator-to-Indicator Associations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^